 You will be supported throughout your lease period with free financial coaching and bulk buying discounts on many everyday items, such as coffee, toilet paper, car rental and toiletries.

 393 Macaulay Rd is our first project to be delivered via Assemble Futures.
-Designed by Fieldwork, the project comprises 73 apartments over 8 levels, its located three kilometres north-west of Melbourne’s CBD in Kensington.
+Located just three kilometres north-west of Melbourne’s CBD in Kensington, 393 Macaulay Road was designed by Fieldwork, and comprises of 73 apartments.
 This project is currently under construction with resident due to move in mid-late 2021.

 At the heart of our design is a landscaped, open-air walkway that will bring cross-flow ventilation and dual aspect natural light to our residents’ homes.
 The entire community will be connected through communal spaces on the upper and ground floors: places for work, eating and leisure.
 You can read more about the project in the brochure.

 For more infomation, please reach out to Heather on 0421 334 213 or [email protected]

 There is a selection of studio, 2-bedroom and 3-bedroom apartments to choose from.
 Please download the floorplans and pricing document to view the available home types.